dridikalthoum/dridikalthoum/README.md

 🧙‍♀️ **Data Wizard**
 🚀 Currently pursuing a **Computer Engineering Degree** with a specialization in **Data Science**
-💡 Crafting intelligent solutions with Machine Learning, Deep Learning, and AI
+💡 Crafting intelligent solutions with BI, Machine Learning, Deep Learning, and AI
 ✉️ How to reach me: [kalthoum.dridi@esprit.tn](mailto:kalthoum.dridi@esprit.tn)
 🔗 Know about my experiences: [LinkedIn](https://www.linkedin.com/in/kalthoumdridi)